Getting Started with File Dumps

 )

-here a couple of terminal commands to get you started after you unpack the files:
+Here are a couple terminal commands to get you started after you unpack the files:

-Print first 100 app title for GPlay apps
+Print first 100 app title for Google Play apps:

 head -n 100 playstore-00 | jq -c '.title' -r